emberjs/rfcs/text/0860-ember-data-request-service.md

  may simply be ensuring the correct tokens or headers or cookies are attached.

 `await fetch(<req>)` behaves differently than some realize.
-The fetch promise resolves not once the entirety of the request has been received but rather at the moment headers are received.
+The fetch promise resolves not once the entirety of the request has been received, but rather at the moment headers are received.
 This allows for the body of the request to be processed as a stream by application code *while chunks are still being received by the browser*.
-When for an app chooses to `await response.json()` what actually occurs is the browser reads the stream to completion and then returns the result.
+When an app chooses to `await response.json()` what actually occurs is the browser reads the stream to completion and then returns the result.
 Additionally, this stream may only be read **once**.

-In designing the `RequestManager`, we do not want to eliminate this ability to subscribe to and utilize the stream.
+In designing the `RequestManager`, we do not want to eliminate this ability to subscribe to and utilize the stream by either the application or the handler.
 We believe it crucial that the full power and flexibility of native APIs remains in developers hands, and do not want to create a restriction such that developers feel the need to create complicated workarounds for what would feel like an unnecessary restriction to gain access to built-in APIs.

 However, because there is potentially a chain of handlers involved, and because there are potentially multiple streams involved, and because we require that `await manager.request(<req>)`